ObjectIsAdvantag/DEVWKS-2043/README.md

 In total it's more than 250 checks that are executed: `oasdiff checks | wc -l` as documented here: https://github.com/Tufin/oasdiff/blob/main/BREAKING-CHANGES-EXAMPLES.md

-Now what if you want to interrupt my CI/CD pipeline as soon as I detect a breaking change
+Now what if you want to interrupt the CI/CD pipeline as soon as a breaking change is detected

 ```shell
 oasdiff breaking step7.yaml step9.yaml --fail-on ERR; echo "exit status:" $?